 \subsection{Overview of the classical analysis}

-In this subsection, we consider the fate of the AFM$_c$ phase under the [111] magnetic field in the region of $\Gamma, \Gamma' > 0$.
-Since the applied magnetic field is parallel to the classical magnetic moment direction, the energy of the AFM$_c$ phase remains unchanged in the presence of a weak magnetic field.
+In this subsection, we investigate the evolution of the AFM$_c$ phase under the [111] magnetic field in the region of $\Gamma, \Gamma' > 0$.
+Since the applied magnetic field is parallel to the direction of the classical magnetic moment, the energy of the AFM$_c$ phase remains unchanged in the presence of a weak magnetic field.
 By contrast, a strong enough field will induce a totally polarized phase where all the spins align along the magnetic field direction.
-To quantify the value of the critical field $h_t$, we write the spin $\mathbf{S}_i$ for arbitrary $i$ as
+To quantify the value of the critical field $h_t$, we define the spin $\mathbf{S}_i$ for arbitrary $i$ as

-where $\hat{\mathbf{a}} [11\bar2]$, $\hat{\mathbf{b}} [\bar110]$, and $\hat{\mathbf{c}} [111]$ are the crystallographic axes, $\vartheta$ and $\varphi$ are the polar angle from the $c$ axis and azimuthal angle in the $ab$-plane, respectively.
-We note that this ansatz is certainly suitable for the paramagnetic phase, but it may break down for the unpolarized phases and thus should be checked by other methods in the intermediate region.
+where $\hat{\mathbf{a}} [11\bar2]$, $\hat{\mathbf{b}} [\bar110]$, and $\hat{\mathbf{c}} [111]$ are the crystallographic axes, $\vartheta$ and $\varphi$ are the polar angle relative to the $c$ axis and azimuthal angle in the $ab$-plane, respectively.
+We note that this ansatz is certainly suitable for the paramagnetic phase, but may break down for the unpolarized phases and thus should be checked by other methods in the intermediate region.
 By using of Eq.~\eqref{EQ:U1FMHcC3}, the entire variational classical energy $e_g = E_g/NS^2$ is given by